keremk/challenge-bot/docs/installation.md

 The app installation will take you to a next step, where you need to also authorize the application as a user - please also accept the authorization and once you do, it should show like below:

 ![User OAuth Registration](screenshots/github-user-oauth.png)

+*TODO:* Currently the database information needs to be edited manually, so you cannot register a new Github account before asking the owner of this repository for help.

 ## Register the Challenge App in Slack